gustavo-bork/gustavo-bork/README.md

 ## 👋 Hi there, I'm Gustavo Bork
-Fullstack developer, Linux enthusiast and looking for new opportunities
+NodeJS and .NET developer, Linux enthusiast and looking for new opportunities

 ## Used technlogies
 <div style="display: inline-block">